 - Hosting educational forums for ranchers and landowners, and presentations on learning to live with wolves

-- Helping stop poaching, by posting reward flyers and contributing to a reward fund to deter poachers
+- Helping stop poaching, by training citizen "Eyes in the Woods", posting reward flyers and contributing to a reward fund to deter poachers

 More on wolves